AR-659 / 2 crédits

 Only this year

-A theoretical and practical reflection on the possibilities, positions and methodologies of architectural research today.
-A minor approach will reveal key concepts and tools to establish a critical position, build a situated architectural investigation and produce research materials other-wise.
+A theoretical and practical reflection on the possibilities, positions and methodologies of a minor approach to architectural research will reveal key concepts and tools to establish a critical position, build a situated architectural investigation and produce research materials otherwise.

 Minoring architectural research:

 ecologies, materials, and practices for operative research

 Minor architectures are an open repertoire of spatial practices and know-hows based on the immanent differentiating agency of bodies.
 They feed on the circumstantial and experimental, operating in the narrow margins and blind spots of major languages, structures and knowledge, unsettling them and creating other worlds.
 While minor architectures work with and within materially limited spaces, tools and conditions, they enlarge the world through forms of plural material entanglement.
 Minor architectures have been studied by different authors and under different names in the last few decades, from Gordon Matta-Clark's and Robin Evan's parallel anarchitectures to the work of Jennifer Bloomer or Jill Stoner.
 These practitioners have sought to unveil those practices affecting the organization of our everyday space - how bodies interact, how environments mediate.
 From those origins, we seek to conceive within this doctoral course what a minor architectural research could mean and bring to our practice.